Sindrex/9dotproblem/README.md

 The has a simple structure, due to its low size.
  * In the top folder you will find the server, the config file, dao files, the DB initialization script ("sqltableinit.txt").
  * Under "/public" you will find the index.html file hosted by the server.
 This file has an iframe hosting the game.
 You will find the Unity WebGL exported game under "/public/game".
  * Under "/unity_source" you will find the game's source code.
-This should be able to be opened by the Unity editor.
+This should be able to be opened by the Unity editor (version 2017.3.1f1).

+## Understanding the database
+The database consists of 2 tables:
+ * Raw data: Stored in the 9dotproblemRaw table.
+Coordinates (x,y) of the points in game space clicked by the user.
+The game space is a coordinate system where (0,0) is in the bottom-left corner and (17.9, 17.6) is the top-right corner. *Note that this is the full area the user can draw in, and not just what is seen from the camera during gameplay.* The dots have a radius of 0.4 and their coordinates are as follows (see data diagram for dots' identities):
+  * 1: (6.9, 6.6)
+  * 2: (8.9, 6.6)
+  * 3: (10.9, 6.6)
+  * 4: (6.9, 8.6)
+  * 5: (8.9, 8.6)
+  * 6: (10.9, 8.6)
+  * 7: (6.9, 10.6)
+  * 8: (8.9, 10.6)
+  * 9: (10.9, 10.6)
+ * Converted data: Stored in the 9dotproblemConv table.
+Contains the raw data converted to what area they fit in (each area is called a 'node').
+See data diagram for all the nodes.
+Also contains an 'accepted' field to say if the user managed to draw through all nine dots.